The snake charmer’s deadly secret

 And that is me, in the green batik shirt, around the same time, interfering in a snake charmer’s act

 I have a background with snakes.
-My father was, among other things, a herpetologist — a German who during the War had been interned in a snake-infested prisoner-of-war camp in India and, working with an eminent expert, had used the time to study snakes (and in fact helped develop the first anti-venom).
+My father was, among other things, a herpetologist — a German who during the War had been interned in a snake-infested prisoner-of-war camp in India.
+Working with an eminent expert, he had used the time to study snakes — and in fact helped develop the first anti-venom.
 But all that is another story for another time.

 Anyway, some of my childhood was spent in a remote research station, roaming the Indian jungles in search of food — lizards, small rodents — for my father’s snakes.
 Occasionally, I would catch one myself, a snake, and was well able to handle them.
 I was also equipped with knowledge of the various species (especially the poisonous ones).

-I have been living in Germany since my late teens, studied philosophy here in Hamburg, and became a science journalist working for German TV.
+I have been living in Germany since my late teens, and became a science journalist working for German TV.
 In this capacity, and because I still had connections to India, I visited the country quite often.
 And there were many encounters with snakes, and with snake charmers.

 This is a typical snake charmer (named Said Huisein) doing a private performance for us.
 The small round wicker basket contains a snake, on it is the trademark coconut violin, in front of him a flute he uses to “charm” the snake and equipment for the magic show he performs on the side.
 Yes, the latter includes cup-and-ball.